 2. Financial Reporting

-A. Tcharter school must submit the following reports to the LDE on LDE-provided forms.
+A. Type 2 and Type 5 charter schools must submit the following reports to the LDE on LDE-provided forms.

 B. Each charter school must submit an Annual Financial Report (AFR) to the Department of Education no later than September 30 each year as required by R.S.
 17:25(A)(2) and 17:92.
 The AFR follows the same general format as the quarterly report, but contains additional line items and fund classifications.
 AFR instructions and forms are located on the LDE website at the following link: https://leads13.doe.louisiana.gov/lug/AFR/AFR.htm